 The module being signed or countersigned and the certificate or asymmetric key used to sign it must already exist.
 Every character in the module is included in the signature calculation.
 This includes leading carriage returns and line feeds.

 A module can be signed and countersigned by any number of certificates and asymmetric keys.

 The signature of a module is dropped when the module is changed.

 If a module contains an EXECUTE AS clause, the security ID (SID) of the principal is also included as a part of the signing process.

 Module signing should only be used to grant permissions, never to deny or revoke permissions.

-Inline table-valued functions cannot be signed.
+Data definition language (DDL) triggers and Inline table-valued functions cannot be signed.